 Curriculum for Wamego USD 320 is adopted by the Board of Education upon the recommendation of district curriculum committees.
-Curriculum at Grades K-5 includes the areas of communications (reading and language arts), mathematics, science, social studies, library, art, music, physical education, technology, character education, health and human sexuality, and AIDS education.
+Curriculum at Grades K-5 includes the areas of communications (reading and language arts), mathematics, science, social studies, library, art, music, physical education, technology, character education, and health education.
 All curriculum is written with specific outcomes for students.
 Parents are encouraged to review the curriculum outcomes, which are available in the principal's office.
 Specific concerns regarding the curriculum should be directed to the teacher and principal.